FPMedia/codecapsules-docs/docs/tutorials/build-image-text-overlay.md

 Inside the last `if` block we get the dimensions of the logo image so that we’ll be able to place it in the bottom right corner of the background image.
 We first convert it to an “RGBA” image then pass it as an argument to the `paste()` method.
 If the user did not supply a logo then `request.files` will be false and the last `if` block won’t execute.

-The last step in the editing logic is to save the newly edited image and return it as an attachment which downloads it to the user’s PC.
+The last step in the editing logic is to save the newly edited image to allow the `handle_submit` route to return it as an attachment.

 ## Prepare for Deployment